 I am interested in interactions between literature and the visual arts in the late nineteenth and early twentieth centuries.
 I focus on how writers have responded to the visual arts through writing (in visual poetry, in art criticism, and in the 'art novel' genre).
 I am interested in artists and writers affiliated with modernism but also in popular culture and the broader sweep of French cultural history.

-I contribute to first-year teaching, and am convenor of R11028 Introduction to French Literature: Representations of Paris.
-While part of the purpose of this module is to introduce students to the… read more
+I contribute to first-year teaching including French 1, Introduction to French and Francophone Studies, and Introduction to French Literature: Representations of Paris.
+While part of the purpose of… read more

 I am currently engaged in research on two different topics.
 The first of these examines machine aesthetics in French modernist and avant-garde works, focusing on representations of the female cyborg… read more